N.B. Please click on any question to go directly to the answer below:

 Q9.
 When will CNM pay NSC for the demolition of the Royal Pier Hotel and start the new construction there?

-A. Contrary to popular belief, the Royal Pier Hotel site is not owned by CNM Estates.
-Instead it is owned by a closely-related company, Birnbeck Investments Ltd. They are in consultation with NSC, and we understand that this matter should be resolved in the very near future.
-The Trust has no involvement with this project.
-(12-1-2017)
+A. The Trust has no involvement with this project.
+Contrary to popular belief, the Royal Pier Hotel site was never owned by CNM Estates.
+Instead it was owned by a closely-related company, Birnbeck Investments Ltd. This company remains in consultation with NSC, and we understand that matters remain to be resolved.
+This site was placed in the hands of receivers CBRE in September 2017.
+(12-1-2018)